SAINTS, LAKES AND WATERFALLS: THE NORTH EAST SWITZERLAND

 CULTURE, INTELLECTUALISM AND RELIGION

-After the short but fun bike tour, we reached St. Gallen from Rorschach by train.
-Here you can chose the Radisson Blu hotel for its closeness to the city center and its comfort.
-This city is known for its monastery, cathedral and library located in the giant Baroque St. Gall Catholic Complex.
-The St. Gall Cathedral is on the UNESCO World Heritage List and has been a center of intellectualism and religion since its construction in the 8th century.
+After a short but enjoyable bike tour, we traveled from Rorschach to St. Gallen by train.
+For a convenient stay, the Radisson Blu Hotel is a great option, offering proximity to the city center and comfortable accommodations.
+St. Gallen is renowned for its monastery, cathedral, and library, all part of the grand Baroque St. Gall Catholic Complex.
+The St. Gall Cathedral, a UNESCO World Heritage site, has been a hub of intellectual and religious significance since its construction in the 8th century.

 St. Gall (Stiftsbibliothek) library